AlisaUrsu/Accesa-Coding-Challenge/README.md

 ### New Discounts
 `http://localhost:8080/price-comparator/discounts/new?days=`

-This endpoint returns a list of the newly appeared disscounts that have become active within the last `n` days, where `n` is specified via the days query parameter.
+This endpoint returns a list of the newly appeared discounts that have become active within the last `n` days, where `n` is specified via the days query parameter.
 This list is also filtered by user store preferences, meaning users won't see discounts from stores they haven't selected.
 The resulted list consists of DiscountDTOs, exactly like the result of the endpoint before.

 ![new](https://github.com/user-attachments/assets/755233e7-4571-401a-94a9-50d8c50b877c)